The Sake-Confection Hypothesis: A Guide to Pairing Sake and Dessert

 For the creamy, sweet (mostly chocolate) confections, nigori worked wonders.
 Similar to the cheesecake, the creamy texture of the nigori paired well with vanilla, chocolate and espresso in particular, almost adding a frosting-like texture and taste on the palate.
 The sweetness of the nigori could also keep pace with the ice cream’s sweet flavor profile.

 For the fruit flavors, there is still plenty of sweetness, but tart components are thrown into the mix along with some natural acidity.
 For these flavors, I wanted a sake that was still sweet, but didn’t have the same textural feel as a creamy nigori, and one that could balance some of the tartness and acidity on the palate.

 You guessed it, back to the bubbly.
 The Dewazakura again worked wonders, with carbonation brightening the palate and balancing the fruit flavors.
 The unfiltered style still afforded sufficient body for the creamy consistency of the ice cream, but the effervescence combined with less sweetness made for a better palatal equilibrium.

 Sparkling sake paired with all of the dessert options, with varying success, so if you are looking for a more certain selection, it might be worth gettin’ fizzy with it.
-Remember still to check the sweetness level of the sake.
+Remember to check the sweetness level of the sake.
 While most sparkling sakes trend sweet, this is not a universal absolute.
-Moreover, like desserts, sparkling sakes run on a spectrum of sweetness.
-Try to pair the sweetness level of the sake with the sweetness of the dessert.
+Moreover, like desserts, sparkling sake operates on a spectrum of sweetness.
+Try to pair the sweetness levels of the sake and dessert.

 Next week its back to sake’s vinous counterpart.
 However, I truly hope this sake trilogy expanded your understanding of, and appreciation for, sake and its pairing potential.
 And, given my sake affinities, it is certain to appear with regularity on the blog.
 Stay tuned!